justin-prather/JavelinJS/README.md

   properties: {
     // these are generally public object members.
 On install, Javelin generates
     // getters and setters for these properties.
-For example, if an object had a
+For example, for a module
-    // public id, it could be a property
+    // JX.Friends, you could have properties of name, age, and phone number.
+    // Javelin would then generate JX.Friends.getName(), JX.Friends.setName(), etc.
   },

   members: {
     // properties or functions that are associated with instances of a JX module
     // for example, if you had a module JX.Friend, you may have member properties
-    // of name, callFriend(), etc.
+    // of created on, callFriend(), etc.
   }

 })